Canada confident in vaccine deliveries even if U.S. blocks exports

-TORONTO (Reuters) - Canada is confident there will be no disruption of COVID-19 vaccine supplies even if the United States blocks their export because vaccines are manufactured in several countries, a minister said on Tuesday, ahead of an expected U.S. executive order meant to ensure Americans’ priority access to the shots.
+OTTAWA/TORONTO (Reuters) - Canada is confident there will be no disruption of COVID-19 vaccine supplies even if the United States blocks their export, because vaccines are manufactured in several countries, a minister said on Tuesday.

 President Donald Trump’s executive order is intended to ensure priority access for COVID-19 vaccines procured by the U.S. government, ahead of other nations, senior administration officials said on Monday.

-Asked about the impact of any executive order on those deliveries at a media briefing, a Canadian minister said Canada’s purchases are not tied to any one manufacturing site, and noted that Pfizer Inc is manufacturing in Europe as well as the United States.
+Asked about the impact of any executive order on those deliveries, a Canadian minister said Canada’s purchases are not tied to any one manufacturing site, and noted that Pfizer Inc is manufacturing in Europe as well as the United States.

 “We are committed to honoring our agreements with the Government of Canada,” said Pfizer Canada spokeswoman Christina Antoniou, in response to a question about the executive order.
 “We are a global company that prioritizes patients all over the world.”